LSDBC/Economics/content/Lecture Notes/Topics in Macroeconomics II. Expectations and Optimal Policy (Marcet).md

+<div style="page-break-after: always;"></div>

+## Q&A

+As for inducing the best expectations, Marcet seems to suggest we should basically design an information device which "implements a mechanism" such that we give agents' the information relevant to induce them correct expectations.

+Lucas' critique al belated policy.
+Proposed solution: **use tilde expectations for current regime and assume RE *after* regime switching, to follow Lucas' recipe at least after regime switching**.
+This makes the paper easier, but it is probably not reasonable in actual practice.
+Alternative: **acknowledge we don't know what expectations will be, and make a guess as an analyst**.

 [^1]: I do not see how this mistaken FOC could be derived for this model.
 It seems like a *non sequitur*, or better, a straw-man argument developed on purpose by opposing analysts.

 [^2]: The SMM estimates a times series generated by parameters, that is $y_{t}(\boldsymbol{\mathbf{\theta}})$.
 The model tests the following identity: